-LOCAL GOVERNMENT

-Glasgow was, for a long time, considered a Labour (left-wing) stronghold at city council level, with the party holding a majority for 37 years until that was halved by the Scottish National Party (SNP) in 2017.
-The council comprises of 85 seats, 35 of which are now held by the SNP as of May 2017, with Labour second with 30, the Conservatives holding 7 and the Green Party having 6 seats.
+LOCAL GOVERNMENT Glasgow was, for a long time, considered a Labour (left-wing) stronghold at city council level, with the party holding a majority for 37 years until that was halved by the Scottish National Party (SNP) in 2017.
+The council comprises of 85 seats, 37 of which are now held by the SNP as of May 2022, with Labour second with 36, the Green Party with 10 seats and the Conservatives with 2.
 The University is in the Hillhead ward, which has three councillors - one Green, one SNP and one Labour.
-The next council election will be held on the 5th of May 2022.
-Don't forget to register to vote!

-SCOTTISH GOVERNMENT

-Holyrood hosts the Scottish Parliament, the devolved government in charge of Scottish laws including education, health, agriculture and justice.
-The Scottish Parliament is currently governed by the SNP after the 2021 election saw the party win 63 of the 129 available seats.
-The second largest party is the Conservatives (31), with Labour taking third (24).
-The Green Party have 6 seats, and the LibDems have 5.
-The current major issue for the Holyrood government, and indeed every government around the world, is navigating the COVID-19 pandemic and Scotland's exit from lockdown.
-COP26, the international climate conference taking place in the city this November, will also be a big focus for Scottish politicians this year.
+SCOTTISH GOVERNMENT Holyrood hosts the Scottish Parliament, the devolved government in charge of Scottish laws including education, health, agriculture and justice.
+The Scottish Parliament is currently governed by the SNP after the 2021 election saw the party win 64 of the 129 available seats.
+The second largest party is the Conservatives (31), with Labour taking third (22).
+The Green Party have 7 seats, and the LibDems have 4.
+The current major issue for the Holyrood government is dealing with the rising cost of living crisis, the complex geopolitical situation, and navigating post-pandemic Scotland.
+So just a few things then!
+The SNP's main goal is to bring about Scottish independence, so to that end they have called for a second referendum in October 2023 (the last one having taken place in 2014).
 UK GOVERNMENT The last few years have been absolutely bonkers for British politics, and the COVID-19 pandemic has only further complicated an already messy situation.
-At time of writing Boris Johnson of the Conservative Party is Prime Minister, having taken power after Theresa May stepped down in 2019.
-He has installed a mainly pro-Brexit cabinet whose time has been occupied of late with handling (or mishandling to some) the response to the pandemic.
-Labour, the opposition party, has taken a step back toward the centre under their new leader Keir Starmer after 5 years under the strong
+At time of writing (July 2022) Boris Johnson has resigned as Prime Minister and leader of the Conservative Party after a controversial couple of years in office.
+His departure has triggered a bitter leadership race amongst the Conservatives, with Rishi Sunak and Liz Truss currently the two remaining contenders.
+One of these two will become the next Prime Minister come September.
+Labour, the opposition party, has taken a step back toward the centre under their new leader Keir Starmer after 5 years under the strong left-leaning